andry81/contools/README_EN.txt

 5.1.
 Error message `reg_cygwin.bat: error: (1) Failed to run cygcheck utility to detect cygwin dll version.'
 -------------------------------------------------------------------------------
 Solution:
- 1. Reintall cygwin referenced by the path from CYGWIN_PATH variable from the Scripts/Config/cygwin.vars configuration file or
+ 1. Reintall cygwin referenced by the path from CYGWIN_PATH variable in the Scripts/Config/cygwin.vars configuration file or
  2. Fix path to the cygwin installation directory in the registry:
     (x64) HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Cygnus Solutions\Cygwin\mounts v2\/